asrhou/NATMI/README.md

 ## Download and Installation

-In order to use NATMI, please make sure you match the following pre-requisites:
+To use NATMI, following software is required:

 - Python 2.X or Python3.X